Multisensory integration: History

 Multisensory research has recently gained enormous interest and popularity.

 Example of spatial and structural congruence

-When we hear a car honk, we would determine which car triggers the honk by which car we see is the spatially closest to the honk.
-It's a spatially congruent example by combining visual and auditory stimuli.
-On the other hand, the sound and the pictures of a TV program would be integrated as structurally congruent by combining visual and auditory stimuli.
-However, if the sound and the pictures did not meaningfully fit, we would segregate the two stimuli.
-Therefore, spatial or structural congruence comes from not only combining the stimuli but is also determined by our understanding.
+When someone hears a car honk, they would determine which car has triggered the honk by which car they see is the spatially closest to the honk.
+It is a spatially congruent example by combining visual and auditory stimuli.
+On the other hand, the sound and pictures of a TV program would be integrated as structurally congruent by combining visual and auditory stimuli.
+However, if the sound and the pictures did not meaningfully fit, one would segregate the two stimuli.
+Therefore, spatial or structural congruence comes from not only combining the stimuli but is also determined by understanding.

 Theories and approaches

 Visual dominance

 Literature on spatial crossmodal biases suggests that visual modality often influences information from other senses.
 Some research indicates that vision dominates what we hear, when varying the degree of spatial congruency.
 This is known as the ventriloquist effect.
 In cases of visual and haptic integration, children younger than 8 years of age show visual dominance when required to identify object orientation.
 However, haptic dominance occurs when the factor to identify is object size.